 The Department of Art and Design prepares students to critically engage creative inquiry, visual literacy, and design thinking, with an emphasis upon practical application and social responsibility.
 This is accomplished through a commitment to history, theory, and making within both traditional and emerging practices.
 Our methods embrace the dialogue between physical and digital approaches and technologies, and are designed to support the education of a new generation of innovators.

-Developing your creativity is key to advancing in any art or design career you choose.
-Whether you are interested in Graphic Design, Transportation Design, Game Art, or Interaction Design, LTU’s Department of Art and Design offers you a diverse range of studies from three-dimensional design and photography to drawing, graphic design, and animation.
+We believe that developing your creativity is key to advancing in any art or design career you choose.
+Whether you are interested in Industrial Design, Graphic Design, Transportation Design, or Game Art, LTU’s Department of Art and Design offers you a diverse range of studies from three-dimensional design and photography to drawing, graphic design, and animation.
 Your dedicated professors will help you develop your skills in a cross-disciplinary environment in which LTU’s signature “theory and practice” method of instruction infuses everything you do.